 - The Moor’s Account by Laila Lalami

 - For Bread Alone by Mohammed Choukri

 - In Morocco by Edith Wharton

 I would share with readers two personal experiences which are worth doing in Morocco.
 The first would be to spend a night in the tents or bivouacs of Merzouga, where everyone will find tranquillity, clear skies, bright stars, beautiful sunrises, intense colours, high dunes and magical experiences.

 The second would be in the “Kasbah du Toubkal”, which is surrounded by the Atlas Mountains in Toubkal National Park.
 This relaxed place provides unique mountain views in a luxury ambience.
 TTW

-His Excellency Mr Karim Medrek is the Ambassador at the Embassy of the Kingdom of Morocco in Canberra.
-Photographs supplied.
+His Excellency Mr Karim Medrek was the Ambassador at the Embassy of the Kingdom of Morocco in Canberra.
 More at Visit Morocco.
+Featured image: Sosinda/Pixabay.